EithonNetwork/EithonFixes/README.md

 ## Release history

+### 1.8 (2015-07-20)

+* NEW: RegionCommand can now be a serie of commands, separated by ';'
+* BUG: After a restart, a superuser command was no longer run as a superuser.

 ### 1.7 (2015-07-19)

 * NEW: RegionCommand can now be run as console user by adding a '*' at the beginning of the command (but only if your are op).